TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/004 Design Time Factory Class.md

 When trying to e.g. create a migration, or verifying a configuration, EFC will look for this class, and use it to instantiate a DbContext with the correct parameters.

 ## Test
-To test this, open the terminal, navigate into the project, and type:
+To test this, open the terminal, navigate into the persistence project, and type:

 ```shell
 dotnet ef dbcontext script